“A roving and inventive presentation.” – Sight and Sound Magazine

 Developed in part at the National Theatre Studio.

-“History, History, History is a performance that reflects, implicitly, on the emergence of historical possibility as a creative, personal and collective process.
-It demonstrates the necessity of historical relationships, or relationship with histories, as a way to orient within and engage with the world. ” – Deborah Withers, author of Feminism, Digital Culture and the Politics of Transmission
+“History, History, History is a performance that reflects, implicitly, on the emergence of historical possibility as a creative, personal and collective process.” – Deborah Withers, author of Feminism, Digital Culture and the Politics of Transmission

 “A magnetic piece of work that does what all great theatre should, probes and prods at its subject and ultimately reveals it in a new light.” – Kris Hatlett’s Mayfest Shorts Review